 The choices are:

-- no fall monitoring algorithm, but a monitored service in which the alert can at your choice go either to a professional monitoring service or to members of your care circle: FallCall Lite App (on the Apple Watch).
+- FallCall Detect fall monitoring algorithm, but a monitored service in which the alert can at your choice go either to a professional monitoring service or to members of your care circle: FallCall Lite App (on the Apple Watch).

 I really like the idea of having some “smartwatch features” like the weather or step counting.
 I care about looking stylish.
 I am not sure I would really wear a conventional medical alert out in public.

-And, you think a relatively bulky smartwatch like the MobileHelp Smart would be compatible with your personal aesthetic.
+But you worry an Apple Watch is just too complex for your tastes.
+And, you think a relatively bulky smartwatch would be compatible with your personal aesthetic.